Many at-home colouring kits have a high concentration of chemicals, which can put your curls at risk.

 For those who want all the benefits of Henna without the colour:

 1/8 cup Green tea

 [Double this recipe if you have longer hair]

 2. Mix the henna and green tea together to create a thick paste.

 3. Add the honey, then the conditioner, and mix well.

-4. After you have cleaned and rinsed your hair, with gloved hands, apply Henna in sections to wet hair.
-Being sure to coat hair from the roots to ends.
+4. After cleaning and rinsing your hair with gloved hands, apply Henna in sections to wet hair.
+Be sure to coat hair from the roots to the ends.

 5. Cover hair with a shower cap, plastic wrap or old towel to maintain heat.

 6. For best results leave in overnight, or for 4-5 hours.

 7. When timing is completed, rinse out thoroughly with tons of conditioner & warm water, do this repeatedly until the henna is all washed out.